AlexanderVaraksa/demo_ui_tests/README.md

 The following tool is used for sending notifications: [allure-notifications library](https://github.com/qa-guru/allure-notifications).
 Telegram bot was created and added to a specific telegram group

-(many different notifications supported: Telegram, Slack, Skype, Email, Mattermost, Discord, Loop)
+(many other notifications types supported: Slack, Skype, Email, Mattermost, Discord, Loop)